Visa Application Channels

 Printed Photos

-Number Required: 2 identical printed photos Purpose: Required if applying using a paper form
+Number required: 2 identical printed photos Purpose: Required if applying using a paper application form

 Digital Photos

-Number Required: Identical printed photos Purpose: Required for online passport applications
+Number required: 1 digital photo Purpose: Required for online visa applications

 General Rules for Digital and Printed :

-- Must be taken within the last month - New photos are needed for each passport, even if your appearance hasn’t changed - Your application will be delayed if photos do not meet the rules - Assistance is available for disabled applicants
+Photos must be taken within the last one month New photos are required for every application, even if your appearance has not changed Applications may be delayed if photos do not meet the specifications Assistance is available for applicants with disabilities

 Dimensions